Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 The GPIO 13 on the ESP32 was initially JTAG configured, requiring a reset to function as a normal GPIO.
 Configuring it as an output and setting it to logical HIGH resulted in a reading of ~2.84 volts with a multimeter, causing issues with the LCD.
 This problem was only identified after extensive troubleshooting including the use of a multimeter, which included accidentally damaging one ESP32 module.

 A significant challenge encountered was that the NRF24L01 always returns the FIFO_STATUS register first with every new command though the SPI.
 When the FIFO_STATUS is empty, it returns a decimal value of 14.
 Identifying and understanding this behavior required a substantial amount of time and effort.

+There seem to be disturbances in certain bytes in the TxData[32] array when sending from Rc controller to the airplane.